MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tutorial.md

 	4 0.267 0.278 0.374 0.656
 	5 0.259 0.329 0.440 0.769

-(Notice how *read.table* changed the names of our original “2B" and “3B" columns to be valid R names; R names cannot begin with a numeral.)
+Notice how *read.table* changed the names of our original “2B" and “3B" columns to be valid R names; R names cannot begin with a numeral.

 Most small R data sets in daily use are data frames.
 The built-in package, *datasets,* is a rich source of data frames for further experimentation.
 In the next section, we turn our attention to the built-in data set *attitude*, part of the *datasets* package.

+> [!Tip]
->*Big Data Big Analytics Tip*: Check out the *rxImport* function for an efficient and flexible way to bring data stored in a variety of data formats (e.g., text, SQL Server, ODBC, SAS, SPSS, Teradata) into a data frame in memory or an .xdf file.
+> Check out the *rxImport* function for an efficient and flexible way to bring data stored in a variety of data formats (e.g., text, SQL Server, ODBC, SAS, SPSS, Teradata) into a data frame in memory or an .xdf file.

-### Linear Models
+### Linear Models in R

 The *attitude* data set is a data frame with 30 observations on 7 variables, measuring the percent proportion of favorable responses to seven survey questions in each of 30 departments.
 The survey was conducted in a large financial organization; there were approximately 35 respondents in each department.